lxz66671/DSA8030-Prevalence-Modelling/README.md

 # DSA8030-Prevalence-Modelling
-This is the source code of SHU LIN's Paper for DSA8030 project report in Queen's University Belfast
+This is the source code of SHU LIN's paper for DSA8030 project report in Queen's University Belfast

 ## Basic Information